Code-Institute-Submissions/ip69719-MS2/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ip69719/my-first-project)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ip69719/MS2)
-1. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+1. In the menu located at the top of this section, click 'Settings'.
-1. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+1. Scroll down the Settings page until you locate the "GitHub Pages" Section and click on the link provided.
-1. Under "Source", click the dropdown called "None" and select "Master Branch".
+1. Under "Source", click the dropdown and select "main" Branch and "/root" folder and save.
-1. The page will automatically refresh.
+1. The page is then given a site URL which you will see above the source section.
-1. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ### Forking the GitHub Repository